pythonph/pycon-2015/_sources/coc.txt

 ..
 [Local emergency and non-emergency medical]
 ..
 [Local taxi company]

 We expect participants to follow these rules at all conference venues and conference-related social events.

+This Code of Conduct is based on PyCon US 2015 CoC: https://us.pycon.org/2015/about/code-of-conduct